-Veneers are also shaped to look like natural teeth and are tailor made to each individual so that they match harmoniously with your smile and facial features.
-While it’s true these thin, cap-like coverings offer an array of aesthetic benefits, did you know that veneers offer oral health benefits too?
+Veneers are also shaped to look like natural teeth and are tailored to each individual so that they match harmoniously with your smile and facial features.
+While it is true that these thin, cap-like coverings offer an array of aesthetic benefits

 Without enamel, your teeth are more susceptible to tooth sensitivity and decay.
-This is when you’ll start noticing signs such as a sharp shooting sensation to hot and cold food and drinks, sharp irregular edges to your teeth and discolouration.
+This is when you’ll start noticing signs such as a sharp shooting sensation to hot and cold food and drinks, sharp irregular edges to your teeth, and discoloration.
 Veneers can help by covering the front of your teeth, acting as a protective barrier and preventing your teeth from further decay.

 Veneers can strengthen your teeth

 Veneers have protective qualities when attached to your teeth.
-If your teeth are worn, weak or fractured, veneers can bond with a weakened tooth and protect it from harm.
-Effectively, they help to cover vulnerable and structurally unsound teeth, minimising potential damage.
+If your teeth are worn, weak, or fractured, veneers can bond with a weakened tooth and protect it from harm.
+Effectively, they help to cover vulnerable and structurally unsound teeth, minimizing potential damage.

 Dental veneers can correct irregularly spaced teeth